Kariboo-Corp/ros2-foxy-package/README.md

-# Vacuum Bot
+# package_name

 ## Purpose of this software
-This ROS2 Foxy package is used to convert a random vacuum robot into an over-engineered futuristic vacuum robot.
+This ROS2 Foxy template package is used to create new package and new robot.
+It's used to avoid blank page problems.

 ## Disclaimer
 This project is under developpement and may change according to my ideas.